4 Simple Ways To Save Money And Put (At Least) $1,000 In Your Bank Account This Year

 I personally love to write and I create a lot of content right here on this blog which has been a great source of income for me.

-Create and Go is a platform created by Alex and Lauren and they teach people how to monetize their blogs.
-In 2017, they made over $800,000 from their blogs so they definitely know what they are talking about.
+Create and Go is a platform created by Alex and Lauren to teach people how to monetize their blogs based on their experience monetizing their health and wellness and their business blogs and in 2017, they made over $800,000 from these two blogs.

 - If you want to start a blog, check out their launch your blog course.

 - If you already have a blog and are ready to monetize it from $0 to $1,000 a month, check out their make money blogging course.

 - If you are ready to take your blog to six-figures (the course I took), check out their six figure blogger course.

 These are all tried and trusted ways in which I earn and save extra money!